 Montenegrin Ministry of Internal Affairs website for more information.

 If you wish to extend your stay, apply at least 30 days before your permit expires.

 By law, you must carry a valid form of ID with you at all times, such as a driver's licence or passport.
 If you can't provide ID to local authorities, you could be fined.

 A number of Australians have experienced difficulties departing Montenegro due to lost or damaged passports.

 If your passport becomes lost or damaged, apply at the

 British Embassy in Podgorica (see

-Where to get help) for a Commonwealth emergency travel document, which will enable travel to the nearest Australian Embassy.
+Where to get help) for a Commonwealth emergency travel document, which will allow you to travel to the nearest Australian Embassy.